Navigating RFEs: Expert Tips and Guidance

 - Match CIP Code: Ensure the Classification of Instructional Program (CIP) code on Form I-20 matches the student’s diploma or transcript to prevent inconsistencies.

-- Report Changes: Notify your Designated School Official (DSO) or make updates in your SEVP portal regarding any major changes from your training plan.
+- Report Changes: Notify your Designated School Official (DSO) or make updates in your SEVP portal regarding any major changes to your training plan.

 - Notify of Employment Changes: Report any termination of employment or change of employer to the DSO within five business days.